hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 Instead of normalising the inputs, it is also possible to get a normalising effect by rescaling the weights of the network ([Arpit et al., 2016](#arpit16normprop)).
 Especially in convolutional networks, this can significantly reduce the computational overhead.
-With **Weight Normalisation (WN)** ([Salimans & Kingma, 2016](#salimans16weightnorm)), the weight vectors for each neuron are normalised to have unit norm.
+With **Weight Normalization (WN)** ([Salimans & Kingma, 2016](#salimans16weightnorm)), the weight vectors for each neuron are normalized to have unit norm.
-This idea can also be found in a(n independently developed) technique called **Normalisation Propagation (NP)** ([Arpit et al., 2016](#arpit16normprop)).
+This idea can also be found in a(n independently developed) technique called **Normalization Propagation (NP)** ([Arpit et al., 2016](#arpit16normprop)).
 However, in contrast to WN, NP accounts for the effect of (ReLU) activation functions.
 In some sense, NP can be interpreted as a variant of BN where the statistics are computed theoretically (in expectation) rather than on the fly.
-**Spectral Normalisation (SN)**, on the other hand, makes use of an induced matrix norm to normalise the entire weight matrix ([Miyato et al., 2018](#miyato18spectralnorm)).
+**Spectral Normalization (SN)**, on the other hand, makes use of an induced matrix norm to normalise the entire weight matrix ([Miyato et al., 2018](#miyato18spectralnorm)).
 Concretely, the weights are scaled by the reciprocal of an approximation of the largest singular value of the weight matrix.

-Whereas WN, NP and SN still involve the computation of some weight norm, it is also possible to obtain normalisation without any computational overhead.
+Whereas WN, NP and SN still involve the computation of some weight norm, it is also possible to obtain normalization without any computational overhead.
 By creating a forward pass that induces attracting fixed points in mean and variance, **Self-Normalising Networks (SNNs)** ([Klambauer et al., 2017](#klambauer17selfnorm)) are able to effectively normalise the signal.
 To achieve these fixed points, it suffices to carefully scale the ELU activation function ([Clevert et al., 2016](#clevert16elu)) and the initial variance of the weights.
-Additionally, [Klambauer et al. (2017)](#klambauer17selfnorm) provide a way to tweak dropout so that it does not interfere with the normalisation.
+Additionally, [Klambauer et al. (2017)](#klambauer17selfnorm) provide a way to tweak dropout so that it does not interfere with the normalization.
-Maybe it is useful to point out that SNNs do not consist of explicit normalisation operations.
+Maybe it is useful to point out that SNNs do not consist of explicit normalization operations.
-In this sense, an SNN could already be seen as an example of _normaliser-free_ networks.
+In this sense, an SNN could already be seen as an example of _normalizer-free_ networks.

 ## Skip Connections

-With normalisation out of the way, we probably want to tackle the _skip connections_.
+With normalization out of the way, we probably want to tackle the _skip connections_.
-After all, [Brock et al. (2021a)](#brock21characterizing) mainly aim to rid Residual Networks (ResNets) of normalisation.
+After all, [Brock et al. (2021a)](#brock21characterizing) mainly aim to rid Residual Networks (ResNets) of normalization.
 Although skip connections already existed long before ResNets were invented, they are often considered as one of the main contributions by the work of [He et al., 2016](#he16resnet).
 In some sense, it almost seems as if skip connections could only become popular after BN was invented.
 Especially if we consider the effects of skip connections on the statistics of signals flowing through the network.